DanielHadley/DanielHadley.github.io/about.md

 ## Proficiency

 My focus is using data to create intelligent public policy.
 I enjoy writing code, and consider myself advanced in R, with a passable knowledge of Python, Git, Bash (Linux), HTML, CSS, and Markdown.
 Many of my favorite projects involve machine learning and statistical modeling.
-My training in planning also included courses in economics, GIS, transit-oriented development (TOD), and design, all of which I use frequently on the job.

-On the management side, I have overseen teams of highly technical analysts, department heads, and even public works crews.
-I often engage with the public, journalists, developers (both real estate and software), and academics.
+On the management side, I have overseen teams of highly technical analysts and department heads.
+I often engage with the public, journalists, leaders from the social sector, and academics.

 ****